Your Privacy

 Lead researchers: Emma Pierson PhD and Jure Leskovec PhD

-This project aimed to better understand how dimensions of mood, behavior, and vital signs vary daily, weekly, seasonally and/or during menstrual cycles, using Clue's rich dataset combined with machine learning models.
-The research team hopes that this work can improve understanding of how menstrual cycles contribute to overall health.
+This project applied machine learning models to Clue cycle tracking data to better understand how various dimensions of mood, behavior, and vital signs are differentially affected by different cycles including daily, weekly, seasonal and menstrual cycles.
+This aims to build our understanding of how menstrual cycles contribute to overall health.

 Read more